zeromq/zproject/README.txt

 * "real" -- single-precision floating point.
 [TODO: single? why not double?]

 * "buffer" -- byte array.
-To return a byte array, you should specify 'size' attribute that defines size.
+When passing a buffer argument, if the next argument has type 'size', the binding may fill the size automatically.
+To return a buffer, you should specify 'size' attribute that defines how to set the buffer size.
 This can be a constant, 'size = "ZUUID_LEN"', or a dot followed by method name in the same class, e.g. 'size = ".size"'.

 * "string" -- character array.